jordanwatson/aksst/ReadME.md

 Author: Jordan Watson (jordan.watson@noaa.gov) and Matt Callahan (mcallahan@psmfc.org)

 Apologies for the temporary disruption in service - the web API is being replaced with a newer and more functional version.
 The data are also being transitioned to a longer time series (from MUR SST to Coral Reef Watch SST).
 We're also working on integrating some marine heatwave functionality.
 It'll be worth it!
-You can see some interim developments with the new web API here (https://github.com/jordanwatson/AKFIN_WebService)
+You can see some interim developments with the new web API here (https://github.com/jordanwatson/AKFIN_WebService).
+Meanwhile, updated SST and marine heatwave plots can be generated here: https://mattcallahan.shinyapps.io/NBS_SEBS_SST_MHW/

 ![sst image](/images/SST_Twitter_image.png)